fedimint/fedimint/docs/setup-docs.md

 ### Leader and Followers

 On the homescreen you'll see a selection to lead or follow.
-This does not refer to any of the underyling security elements: all the guardians will participate in a round-robin distributed key generation once connected to generate all of the secrets and private keys required to run the mint.
+This does not refer to any of the underlying security elements: all the guardians will participate in a round-robin distributed key generation once connected to generate all of the secrets and private keys required to run the mint.
 No guardian at any time during setup knows the complete key or secret.

 The "Leader" is simply the guardian who will input the configuration settings for the federation and the "Followers" will agree to and validate those settings.
 This distinction is made simply for UX purposes so each guardian doesn't have to repeatedly input the same things, and when there's a typo blow up the key generation.